-Charitable & Fundraising Activities
+Charitable and Fundraising Activities

 Sewing Club meets the third Tuesday of each month from 9:30 a.m. to approximately 1:00 p.m.
 Members quilt, sew, crochet or knit.
 Products such as hand-sewn Flannel Receiving Blankets, Lined Baby Blankets and Knitted Hats and Mittens are donated to Moorelands or sold to members for Fundraising.
 The money they bring in from their beautiful quiltings and sewings goes to buy supplies for Heart Pillows and Moorelands.

-Help the Children - Christmas shoe boxes.
+Help the Children Christmas shoe box campaign.

 Used Postage Stamps are collected and given to the Leprosy Mission to help with their fund raising.